YaleDHLab/dhlab-site/_events/2018-11-09-python-working-group.md

 No previous Python experience is required; all levels of programming experience are welcome.

-This group meets on Fridays, except during campus breaks (unless otherwise noted).
+This group meets on Fridays, except during campus breaks.
+Our last meeting of 2019 will occur on December 13.
+Our first meeting of 2020 will occur on Friday, January 17.